WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 - **Average Transaction Value:** £4.69
 - **Highest Revenue Month:** June
 - **Top-Performing Store:** Hell's Kitchen

 Revenue increased steadily from January to June, with June recording the highest sales.

-## 🎯 What I Learned
+## 🎯 Skills Demonstrated

 - Data cleaning
 - Creating Pivot Tables
 - Building Pivot Charts
-- Designing an interactive dashboard
+- Dashboard design
-- Analyzing sales data
+- Sales data analysis
-- Transforming raw sales data into an interactive business dashboard
+- Turning raw data into clear business insights

 ## 🚀 About This Project

 This is my first data analytics portfolio project.
-It helped me improve my Excel skills, including data cleaning, dashboard design, and data visualization.
-I look forward to learning new skills and building more data analytics projects.
+It helped me improve my Microsoft Excel skills, especially in data cleaning, dashboard design, and data visualisation.

+During this project, I learned how to organise raw sales data, create interactive dashboards, and present business information in a clear and easy-to-understand way.
+I look forward to building more data analytics projects and continuing to improve my skills.